seacode/gmacs/docs/bbrkc/bbrkc.md

 \ref{fig:sc_trawl_bycatch_f}), and the NMFS trawl survey (Figure
 \ref{fig:sc_NMFS_m}).

-All size composition data were fitted using the robust multinomail distribution.
+All size composition data were fitted using the robust multinomial distribution.
 In the OneSex model, new shell and old shell males were fitted simultaneously.
 In the TwoSex model the following size compositions were fitted simultaneously: discarded males and females; trawl bycatch males and